Hadrianxx/DFS-Analytics-Toolbox/README.md

 2. Start Julia from the `Start` menu.
 3. Type `Pkg.update(); Pkg.add("IJulia")`.
 This will take some time.
 4. Close the Julia window.
-5. Open the Anaconda prompt from the `Start` menu.
+5. The `IJulia` install adds an Anaconda command window to the `Start` menu.
+Open the Anaconda prompt from the `Start` menu.
-6. Type `conda create --yes --name jupyter python=3 jupyter r-irkernel`.
+6. Type `conda create --yes --name jupyter python=3 jupyter r-devtools r-irkernel r-roxygen2 r-tidyverse`.
 This will also take some time.
 7. Close the Anaconda prompt window.

 ### Usage